russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses and when was it published?

-Who is the author of The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses?
+How can I implement ideas from The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses in my own ventures?